 The film's screenwriter was Anthony Shaffer, the author of the film and play Sleuth, as well as the screenplays for Frenzy (1972) and The Wicker Man (1973).
 Shaffer had some uncredited input into the script of Murder on the Orient Express, and he would be used again by Brabourne and Goodwin for their next Poirot adaptation, Evil Under the Sun (1982).

 The plotting and structure of Death on the Nile are quite predictable, right down to the pivotal scene when Poirot gathers all the suspects together to reveal the identity of the murderer.
 But this is all part of the ritual, and the predictability is in some ways a necessary part of these films' appeal as a form of comfort viewing.

 |Poirot (Peter Ustinov) and Colonel Race (David Niven)|

 As with other films in this genre, the details of the murder are unlikely and require a fair degree of luck and excellent timing by the culprit.
+The film also starts to implausibly pile up the bodies in its later stages.
 However, the mystery is a bit more elaborate than the one in Murder on the Orient Express, and I don't think the solution is that easily guessable, unless you're a devoted mystery reader.

 You do have to wonder, though, why the murderers carry out their crimes when such a famous detective is on board.
 There was at least a plausible explanation for this in Murder on the Orient Express, but it would clearly be wiser for the murderer just to wait until Poirot was no longer around before bumping off the victim.
 And given that the killing takes place on a boat, it would surely also be easier just to stage an accident in which the victim fell overboard in the night.
 But then there wouldn't be much of a mystery to solve, and no film either.